yuvaang13/yuvaang13/README.md

 ## About Me

-- Interested in AI, machine learning, and competition math
+- Interested in AI, machine learning, competition math, and robotics
 - Mainly working with Python and AI-related projects
 - Exploring RAG systems, APIs, and ML models
 - Competitive math student and builder